5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 I don’t recommend it if you’re simply looking for basic editing software, though, as its basic levels are pricier than other similar programs.

 Hatch is produced by Wilcom, which is a giant in the commercial embroidery industry.
-Hatch is kind of like the “hatchling” of their mac-daddy Wilcom software, which costs thousands of dollars.
+Hatch is kind of like the “hatchling” of their monstrous Wilcom software, which costs thousands of dollars.

 Hatch comes in 4 modules that build upon and include one another.

-Here’s a basic overview of what the levels accomplish and links to the Hatch site.
+Here’s a basic overview of the levels’ accomplishments:

 1. Hatch Organizer